peter-mount/babel/README.md

 ### Stage 1 - compilation

+    FROM area51/${arch}-babel:latest as builder

 Here we use this image as the underlying image and label it as builder.

+    WORKDIR /opt/node

-We then set the WORKDIR to where we want the application to be install to within the container.
+This defines where we want the application to be installed within the container.

+    ADD package.json .
+    RUN npm install

-Next we add package.json and run npm install to install the applications dependencies.
+Next we add the project's package.json and run npm install to install the project's dependencies.

+    ADD src /tmp/src/

-After that we copy the src directory into /tmp/src in the image.
+After installing the dependencies we copy the src directory into /tmp/src in the image.

-Note: We do this after running npm install so that if the source changes but not package.json we utilises docker's cache and don't install the dependencies every time - another time saver.
+*Note:* We do this after running npm install so that if the source changes but not package.json we utilise docker's cache and don't install the dependencies every time we run a build - another time saver.

+    RUN eslint /tmp/src

 Next we run eslint against /tmp/src.
 This is optional but allows for errors to be found before compilation.

+    RUN babel /tmp/src

 Finally we run babel against /tmp/src.
 This will compile those .js files and place them unto the currect WORKDIR.

 ### Stage 2 - building the final image

+    FROM area51/${arch}-node:latest
+    LABEL maintainer="Peter Mount <peter@retep.org>"

-Here we use the final page image, here our own node image.
-We set WORKDIR to the same location then copy that directory from stage 1.
+This selects the base image for the final image, here our own node image but you can use any image that includes nodejs.

+    COPY --from=builder /opt/node /opt/node/

+Here we copy the application from stage 1 into this image.

+    WORKDIR /opt/node
+    CMD ["node","index.js"]

-Finally we add the command to start the application.
+Finally we set the WORKDIR to the application base and the command to run it when the container starts.

 ## Command reference